dsa-ou/paddles/CONTRIBUTING.md

 to execute command `C` in the virtual environment for `paddles`.

-Alternatively, you can enter `poetry shell` to activate the environment, and then you can just enter `C` to execute the command.
+Alternatively, you can enter `poetry shell` to activate the environment, and then just enter `C` to execute the command.
 To deactivate the environment, enter `exit`.

 In the rest of this document, the notation `[poetry run] C` means that you should enter